kirankumarkv/OCR-UI/README.md

 # OCR-UI
-OCR with UI interface using TKINTER
+OCR with UI interface using TKINTER with Paddle OCR